 Every little helps - can you offer a helping hand?

 Tommy Godwin is non profit making charity event run entirely by volunteers, so we are very keen to discuss possible support and funding opportunities with local businesses.

-If you or your business can help, we'd love to hear from you - please get in touch with Richard or Jayne for more information:
+If you or your business can help, we'd love to hear from you - please get in touch with Richard for more information: